The Making of Rockapella

 Calvin C. Jones was born and raised in East St. Louis, IL, and grew up idolizing Michael Jackson & Stevie Wonder.
 He started singing at an early age, then joined the vocal group Men Of Note at 13 and traveled the world as one of their lead singers for many years.
 Singing led to a passion for theater, and he went on to be featured in shows such as Dreamgirls, Fabulous 50’s, & Little Shop of Horrors, and brought his talents as a lead singer to the group SouthTown Fever.
 Rockapella had the good fortune to find Calvin while he was showcasing his silky smooth voice as a featured singer at Busch Gardens, Tampa, FL.
 Cal is an amazing one-of-a-kind talent!

 Our amazing & beloved bass, George Baldi, returned to Rockapella after stepping away a few years ago.
 His long tenure with the group graced many of our albums and tours and we’re thrilled to have him back!
 Those enormous bass “pipes” are very hard to find in combination with such virtuosic music skills.
 It wouldn’t be “Rockapella” without such fantastic thunderous talent holding down the low end!

 Manny Houston is our newest member, and brings a wealth of musical savvy and experience to the group.
-He’s a seasoned broadway and solo performer with a degree in piano performance, and has just completed a run in Lin-Manuel Miranda’s “Freestyle Love Supreme” in Las Vegas!
+He’s a seasoned broadway and solo performer with a degree in piano performance, and has appeared in productions such as “Kinky Boots” in Chicago, and Lin-Manuel Miranda’s “Freestyle Love Supreme” in Las Vegas!
+Manny became a viral sensation as a singer and rapper on musical apps like Voisey and RapChat, and has been a professional musician since the age of 17.
 We can’t wait to keep showing off this super talented & charismatic performer!

 GET ROCKAPELLA NEWS